indygreg/python-zstandard/README.rst

 Those APIs likely won't change significantly.
 Some low-level behavior (such as naming and types expected by arguments) may change.

-The author would like to implement compression and decompression APIs returning an iterator of output chunks.
-This would allow streaming without the need for a "writer" object to ``.write()`` output to: the consumer could just grab data as needed, allowing the source stream to be lazily consumed.

 There will likely be arguments added to control the input and output buffer sizes (currently, certain operations read and write in chunk sizes using zstd's preferred defaults).